kpb/cultureofcode.online/content/muse/javascripting.md

 ---
-title: Javascripting
+title: Javascripting...is this week's muse
 date: 2016-03-04
 draft: false
 ---

 ### Javascripting is...

 this week's muse.
-(A weekly featured project/product that will make your short life better.)
+(A weekly featured project/product that will make your short life better.) <!--more-->

 [Seth Vincent](https://github.com/sethvincent) has created a [fantastic